[Update Ed. note: Cambodia genocide tribunal to get anti-corruption oversight as reported by Jurist on August 13, 2009)

 At the present time I represent several American Cambodians who have lost their husbands or wives, children, parents and brothers and sisters during the Khmer Rouge years, from April 1975-January 1979.

 Cambodia and the United Nations have created an International Tribunal whose purpose is to prosecute and try Khmer Rouge senior leaders and persons most responsible for Crimes against humanity.While here in Cambodia as a tourist in late 2006, I became interested in the Genocide Trials taking place in Phnom Penh.
 Because of my experience doing trial work with large numbers of victims, I thought I could help US Cambodian Victims of the Khmer Rouge.
+They are some of the senior leaders of the Communist Party of Democratic Kampuchea.
+(CPK) and were the architects of the grand design to mold Kampuchea into a Communist Utopia at any cost.

 The cases are at this time divided several categories, Case 1 victims are the survivors of Toul Sleng Prison and the families of those murdered there.
 This infamous prison is where over 15,000 Cambodians, and foreigners were tortured and killed.
 Their buried bodies were later found in mass graves in what has been called the “Killing Fields,” a few kilometers outside of Phnom Penh.
 This is only one of many mass burial sites throughout Cambodia.
 This case is currently in trial as I write.
 The Defendant is “Duch” the Prison Warden, There are only about 89 victims involved in this case.
 There are no American Cambodians who are Civil Parties in Case 1”.